Skip to main content

-CPAP.
-This is a machine that provides a gentle and continuous flow of air into the baby's airway to help support the baby's breathing.
+CPAP (continuous positive airway pressure).
+This machine provides continuous air flow into the baby’s lungs.
+It helps hold open the airways and clear fluid.
 The air is blown through a mask that goes over the baby’s nose.
 CPAP may be used with or without supplemental oxygen.

 Nitric oxide.
-This special gas enlarges the blood vessels in the lungs.
+This special gas makes the blood vessels in the lungs become larger or wider.
 This increases blood flow to the lungs and makes it easier for the baby get oxygen.
-Nitric oxide is given to the baby with a ventilator.
+Nitric oxide is given to the baby on a ventilator.

 A lung-bypass machine.
 This machine does all the work for the baby’s lungs until the lungs heal.

 How your baby does will depend on how severe the syndrome is.
 Some babies recover completely, with no lasting effects.
-Others take a long time to recover and have lasting lung damage.
-And if the baby goes without oxygen for too long, this can lead to problems in other parts of the body.
+Others may take a long time to recover and have lasting lung damage.
+If the baby goes without oxygen for too long, this can lead to problems in other parts of the body.
 Talk to the doctor about how your baby is likely to progress.